Moesif/moesif-browser-embedded-api-dashboard/README.md

 If not defined, it will default to `https://api.moesif.com`.

-If you are using a proxy (for example: [Moesif Secure Proxy](https://www.moesif.com/docs/platform/secure-proxy/), please add below:
+If you are using a proxy, for example: [Moesif Secure Proxy](https://www.moesif.com/docs/platform/secure-proxy/), please add below:

 ```
 MOESIF_API_ENDPOINT=https://[HOSTOFYOURPROXY]/api